Timeline

 The Medieval Institute moves to the new Hesburgh Library (then Memorial Library); Father Theodore Hesburgh gives the Institute an entire floor.
 The director, Canon Gabriel, chooses the seventh floor, as seven is the number of perfection.

-Notre Dame purchases the personal collection of Milton V. Anastos, a renowned Professor of Classics and Byzantine Studies at UCLA; this collection is housed in the Medieval Institute's Starvros Niarchos Byzantine and Classics Reading Room (room no. 714), inaugurated in 2012.
+Notre Dame purchases the personal collection of Milton V. Anastos, a renowed Professor of Classics and Byzantine Studies at UCLA; this collection is housed in the Medieval Institute's Starvros Niarchos Byzantine and Classics Reading Room (room no. 714), inaugurated in 2012.

 Medieval Institute Director Remie Constable donates room 714B to house the new Near Eastern Studies Collection.